Cat care, in the most general sense, is rather basic:

 But, as they say, the devil is in the details, no?

 Let's look at some of the ins and outs of basic cat care, otherwise known as "the care and feeding of the domestic cat."

 Cats are built for speed and agility.
-Watch a few minutes of any of those television shows about cats and you can easily see that cats were made to hunt, kill, and eat in a short time span.
-Hunting is tiring work, so then comes time to sleep it off.
+Watch a few minutes of any television show about cats and you can easily see that cats were made to hunt, kill, and eat in a short time span.
+Hunting is tiring work, though, so then comes time to sleep it off.

 They sleep to conserve energy and rebuild their bodies for the next hunt.
 In a house cat's life, all that sleep readies them for crazy play time where they burn an enormous amount of energy.
 If they were in the wild, they'd be hunting prey and eating it as their cousins do.

 This is true in multi-cat households as well.
-A well adjusted cat will share its food, perhaps a bit reluctantly, with house mates and not overeat.
+A well adjusted cat will share its food, perhaps a bit reluctantly at times, with house mates and not overeat.

 I have always used free choice and except in the case of one "fatso" who shall remain nameless, it has worked fine for all three of my cats.
 "Fatso" is not so fat anymore thanks to increasing her exercise level.